pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Philips-C7420.md

-# Philips Videopac C7420

-The Philips C7420 was an expansion for the Philips Videopac gaming console.
+The Philips Videopac C7420 was an expansion for the Philips Videopac gaming console.
 It consists in a second CPU (Z80), extra memory and a Microsoft BASIC interpreter.

 # Quick start